Filmmaker Profile: A Little Family Drama by Nadia Zoe

 What inspired you to create this film, and how did the initial idea come to you?

 We previously made a short film called Mariachi Madness many years ago when I was still in school and always wanted to make a feature.
-So, during the pandemic we decide to start throwing around ideas and ended up being able to shoot it.
-The film is very different from the short, but at the core both film are about a family working through grief through comedic moments in an attempt to come back together.
+So, during the pandemic, we decided to start throwing around ideas and ended up being able to shoot it.
+The film is very different from the short, but at the core, both films are about a family working through grief through comedic moments in an attempt to come back together.

 Why does this story need to be told now?